sitestacker/docs/_articles/install-site-stacker/install-on-production.md

 ### Checkout a different branch

-The `sitestacker init` command will clone and point the repositories to their default branch, which is `master` in most cases.
+The `sitestacker clone` command will clone and point the repositories to their default branch, which is `master` in most cases.
 However you might need to change this, maybe you want to point them to a tag or to a release branch.

 You can do this using the `sitestacker checkout` command.
 See the command help with `sitestacker checkout -h` for possible usages.